Print

 Instructions

-2. Next, add the cubed butternut squash, sliced carrot, vegetable broth, and half of the dried thyme.
+4. Cook the soup: Now add the cubed squash, chopped carrot, the broth, and half the dried thyme.
 Stir well, close the lid, set the pressure valve to ‘SEALING’ and cook on high pressure (or manual) for 12 minutes.

-3. Allow the pressure to release naturally for 15 minutes after the pressure cooker is done.
+5. Allow the pressure to release naturally for 15 minutes after the pressure cooker is done.
 Then, using a cooking spoon, carefully switch the pressure valve to ‘VENTING’ and allow the rest of the pressure to release.
-When it is safe, for me that’s when the pressure indicated is in the down position (please consult your manual!) remove the lid and give the soup a stir.
+(Your pressure cooker may use different words or buttons.
+Please consult your manual.

 Notes